 How to Make an Acrylic Paint Primer

-This article is about the materials and process used to make a simple, solvent-based, acrylic quick-dry paint primer.
-The best application is by spraying with airbrush or paint sprayer—although it could be applied by brush if different solvents are used.
+This article is about the materials and processes used to make a simple, solvent-based, acrylic quick-dry paint primer.
+The best application is by spraying with an airbrush or paint sprayer—although it could be applied by brush if different solvents are used.

 Use Three Processes